pyxelr/recommendations-for-engineers/README.md

 ## Learning

--   [Brilliant](https://brilliant.org/) <--- app that I do not feel guilty wasting my time with and paying to be a premium subscriber.
-It's part of my "[Three Goals](https://pawelcislo.com/three-goals/)" programme
+-   [Brilliant](https://brilliant.org/) <--- app that I do not feel guilty wasting my time with and paying to be a premium subscriber
 -   [Hypothesis](https://web.hypothes.is/) <--- open-source tool to highlight/annotate the text you read online and in the scientific papers.
 It's a great way to organize your research, as well as hold discussions about your annotations with other users [like me](https://hypothes.is/users/pyxelr)
 -   [Polar Bookshelf](https://github.com/burtonator/polar-bookshelf) <--- open-source tool to annotate PDF documents and websites and later turn them into Anki flashcards.
 It's a quite unique alternative to Hypothesis
 -   [Researcher](https://www.researcher-app.com/) <--- feed for scientific papers